rishit2264/rishit2264/README.md

 - 🤝 I’m looking for help with **AWS**

-- 👨‍💻 All of my projects are available at [https://portfolio12-jet.vercel.app/](https://portfolio12-jet.vercel.app/)

 - 💬 Ask me about **ANN,CNN,OpenCV**

 - 📫 How to reach me **rishitvats14@gmail.com**